himanshumps/pertaas/README.md

 oc expose service sample-monitoring-stack-prometheus
 ```

+Access the prometheus application by hitting the non ssl route + "/graph"

 ### PerTaaS API Application

 The application can be deployed as knative application or as a deployment.
 The startup time for the application is around 3 seconds as the couchbase cluster and bucket initialization delays the startup.